I Want Loyola to Investigate an Incident Involving A Student

-Once you decide to move forward with the Equitable Resolution Process or Grievance Process, you will be asked to complete an interview with an investigator.
+Once you decide to move forward with a formal complaint, you will be asked to complete an interview with an investigator.
 During this interview, the investigator will seek to understand what occurred from your perspective as it relates to your report.
-Once all interviews with the respondent and/or witnesses are completed, the investigator will 1) determine whether the information gathered constitutes a policy violation (in the ERP) or 2) move to a live hearing before a final determination is made by the hearing board (Grievance Process).
+Once all interviews with you (the complainant), the respondent, and/or any witnesses are completed, the investigator will 1) determine whether the information gathered constitutes a policy violation (in the ERP) or 2) move to a live hearing before a final determination is made by the hearing board (Grievance Process).
 More information can be found in the Comprehensive Policy.

 Your participation at all points in the process is voluntary.
 You may, at any time, decline to participate.

 The choice to go through an investigative process is extremely personal and there is no right or wrong answer.
-You are not alone and if you have any questions or concerns, please consider reaching out to a confidential trained Loyola sexual assault advocate at 773-494-3810.
+You are not alone and if you have any questions or concerns, please consider reaching out to a confidential advocate at 773-494-3810.

 The length of time varies for each case.
 In accordance with federal guidelines, Loyola strives to resolve all cases within 60 days of initiating the process, while acknowledging that there may be extenuating circumstances that cause the process to last longer.

 Loyola has an amnesty policy, meaning that if you are submitting a report regarding an experience of sexual misconduct, no sanctions will be applied to you for certain policy violations.
 For example, if you consumed alcohol while under 21 on the night of the incident, you will not be held responsible for underage consumption of alcohol.

 If a Loyola student is found in violation of the Community Standards through the Grievance Process or Equitable Resolutions Process, the outcomes associated with that violation will ultimately be at the discretion of the Administrative Resolution Officer in charge of sanctioning.
 That said, your experience and requests will be considered at all points in the process.